-In the aftermath of the attacks on Paris, a Greek passport found near the body of one of the terrorists has led many to infer that he utilized the refugee process in Greece to obtain entrance to Europe.
+In the aftermath of the attacks on Paris, a passport found near the body of one of the terrorists has led many to infer that he utilized the refugee and asylum process in Greece to obtain entrance to Europe under a false identity.
 The fingerprints on the passport allegedly matched those of the Stade de France bomber, and Greek authorities have since confirmed that the passport was issued on October 3 on the island of Leros.
 However, France has not publicly confirmed that the passport holder was one of the suspected terrorists, and the news comes to us in the form of unverified reports citing a leak by an unnamed US senator.
 Until such details are confirmed, it cannot be said with absolute certainty whether the terrorists managed to access Europe amidst the wave of refugees entering the EU or via the general immigration process.
 The fact that many already claim absolute certainty demonstrates nothing, save for the fact that individuals have decided which conclusive outcome they prefer to be true based upon which outcome best assists their predetermined political opinion on how to manage the Syrian refugee crisis.

 This issue, as important as it is, is but a single note in a symphony of problems with which the United States and its European allies are now faced.
 It will demonstrate what has happened in the case of that individual, not all of them.
 And yet both sides, or at least the more irrational elements of both sides, would prefer to make the hasty generalization that because this passport was or was not used to perpetrate acts of war against our European allies, then all such passports issued through the refugee process either do or do not go to terrorists.